david880110/Media-Behavior-Trends-Analytics/README.md

-The original data set comes with 2 major variables: Unweighted and Weighted Nielsen Sample and the reason that we choose the unweighted value is becuase Nielsen suggests that
+The original data set comes with 2 significant variables: Unweighted and Weighted Nielsen Sample and the reason that we choose the unweighted value is because Nielsen suggests that

 > Unweighted sample analysis could be used if:
+>
 > You want to recreate an analysis that was made in Audience Watch version 5.73 or earlier.
-> You really do want to see the viewing behavior of individual sample members.
+You do want to see the viewing behavior of individual sample members.